Reviews You Can Rely On

 Measured Average Temperature Deviation at 98° F 0.05

-The Boncare 10-Second Digital is a great choice for those that are shopping for a thermometer on a shoestring budget.
+The Boncare 10-Second Digital is a great choice for those shopping for a thermometer on a shoestring budget.
 One of the primary benefits of a probe-style thermometer (as opposed to infrared or the ancient mercury models) is the impressive level of accuracy.
 During our 98°F accuracy assessment, this model was nearly spot on with our medical-grade control models.
 The Boncare is waterproof, which makes it ideal for use with fussy children, and also incredibly easy to clean.
 With three different ways to read temperatures, it is suitable for infants, the elderly, and everybody in between.
-Best of all, the Boncare is super budget-friendly, costing a tiny fraction of the medical-grade models while still producing extremely similar temperature readings.
+The Boncare is super budget-friendly, costing a tiny fraction of the medical-grade models while producing extremely similar temperature readings.

-The biggest downside of probe thermometers is the lengthy read time — ten seconds is a longer time than we would expect some children to sit still.
+The biggest downside of probe thermometers is the lengthy read time—ten seconds is longer than we would expect some children to sit still.
 For a touchless thermometer with a near-instantaneous reading, check out the GoodBaby IR 2000.
 The Boncare 10-Second Digital's display is also relatively small and not backlit, so it's best to use this device in a well-lit area.
 Drawbacks aside, though, it's hard to beat the price.

 A simple probe thermometer for home use.